bundle-update - Update your gems to the latest available versions

 $ bundle install

-Make sure to check the updated Gemfile.lock
+Make sure to check the updated Gemfile.lock into version control

 $ git add Gemfile.lock